f-ilic/TrackerplotsValidator/README.md

 This tool is to meant to quickly assess if new CMSSW releases broke the generated plots.
 This is done by comparing a selection of plots from a reference DQM ROOT to a file created with the CMSSW release in question.

+If you are executing this remotely e.g. lxplus, make sure to ssh with -Y/-X so that X11 is being forwarded.

 ## How to run
 Example:
 ```